kevinngth/project-2-App/README.md

 ![ERD Draft 3](https://github.com/kevinngth/project-2-App/blob/master/drafts/erdDraft3.png)
 ![Site Map](https://github.com/kevinngth/project-2-App/blob/master/drafts/jyggrSiteMap.jpeg)
 ### User Stories
-As a collector, I need information on my collection as well as other trends in the market so that I can make an informed choice when buying to add to my collection or as a gift
+	As a collector, I need information on my collection as well as other trends in the market so that I can make an informed choice when buying to add to my collection or as a gift.
+	I also want to take notes of the ones that I like and the ones that I don't so that I can avoid buyer's remorse.